topolskib/transformers/docs/source/model_doc/tapas.rst

 Tips:

-- TAPAS is a model that uses relative position embeddings by default (restarting the position ids at every cell).
+- TAPAS is a model that uses relative position embeddings by default (restarting the position embeddings at every cell).
 According to the authors, this usually results in a slightly better performance, and allows you to encode longer sequences without running out of embeddings.
   If you don't want this, set the `reset_position_index_per_cell` parameter of :class:`~transformers.TapasConfig` to False, and make